Speech and Language Pathology

 The first year of the degree is called the Intermediate Year, and includes introductory courses and a large selection of optional courses in a variety of subjects, such as Linguistics, Psychology, and Education.

 The Intermediate Year is followed by three full-time years of specialised professional training – the Professional Years.
+A Grade Point Average of B or better is required to progress to the second year.

 Limited entry to the First Professional Year (second year of study)